makerdao/mips/MIP40/mip40.md

 This is a technical process component that can have on-chain effects that alter the Maker Protocol's state.
 When subproposals generated from this component reach the executive vote stage of the MIPs cycle, the executive vote must include a technical state change to authorize the budget implementations specified in the subproposal to draw funds from the Maker Protocol.

-The proposal parameters are:
+#### Proposal Parameters

-- **Minimum feedback period**: 1 month.
+- **Minimum Feedback Period**: 1 Month.
-- **Minimum frozen period**: 1 week.
+- **Minimum Frozen Period**: 1 Week.
-- Ratification Polls for MIP40c3 subproposals involving a Core Unit Budget Modification must use a ranked-choice voting system with three options
+- Ratification Polls for MIP40c3 subproposals involving a Core Unit Budget Modification will have different requirements to MIP51c2.
+Instead of binary voting, they must use ranked-choice voting, with the options as follows:
-    - Approve existing budget only (Business as usual)
+    - A: Approve existing budget only (Business as usual)
-    - Approve increased budget (Budget increase >10%)
+    - B: Approve increased budget
-    - Reject budget
+    - C: Reject budget
+    - D: Abstain

+In order for this Ratification Poll to conclude successfully and the contained proposal(s) move to Accepted status, each of the following conditions must be true:

+* `A` or `B` vote-weight must exceed `C` vote-weight when the poll closes.
+* Winning vote-weight must exceed the `Minimum Positive Participation` value of 10,000 MKR when the poll closes.

 MIP40c3 subproposals must use the template located at [MIP40c3-Subproposal-Template](https://forum.makerdao.com/t/mip4c2-sp19-mip40-budget-process-amendment/14250/3).

 ### MIP40c4: Budget Implementation Details

 Once a Budget Proposal is approved, the Core Unit's Facilitators can begin drawing payments to fund their Core Unit according to their Budget Implementation.
 The Budget Implementation defines when and how the Core Unit Facilitators will receive the funds that make up their budget.
+This budget implementation standard to be used is available on [this](https://forum.makerdao.com/t/core-unit-budget-implementation-standardization/10758) forum post.
+Variations from this standard must be explained.

 The Budget Implementation is binding.
 It should be understood to directly authorize the proposed funds to be drawn from the funding source (either the Maker Protocol or a treasury contract controlled by Maker Governance).